RPerottoni/House_Rocket_Insights/README.md

 |sqft_living15 | The square feet average size of interior housing living space for the closest 15 houses|
 |sqft_lot15 | The square feet average size of land lots for the closest 15 houses|
 <br>

+### To solve the business questions

+Seeking to solve the business questions, there are some steps and considerations that was made:
+- Data cleaning
+- Exploratory Data Analysis
+- Feature Engineering

+The considerations that was made are:
+- Good properties to buy: Are the properties were the price is lower than the median price by region and the house condition is good (higher than 3).
+- Price to buy: The price to buy needs to be lower than the region median price.
+- The best time to sell: According to the date, was created and defined a new feature: season.
+And the datas was classified by season.

 ----
 **References:**